X

 Walt Disney World is another example of a company that has had success with omnichannel marketing.
 They have a user-friendly website, which is optimized for all kinds of devices and is mobile-responsive.
 Once you book your trip to the resort, you can plan your visit using the My Disney Experience feature.
 Then, when you’re at the park, you can use the app to get directions to the attractions you saved and see estimated wait times for them.

-The Magic Band program is another addition to Disney’s omnichannel strategy that creates a more connected experience for guests.
+The Magic Band program is another addition to Disney’s omnichannel campaign strategy that creates a more connected experience for guests.
 You can use the smart wristbands to enter the park, check in to FastPass lanes, charge purchases and unlock your hotel room.
 The bands are also connected to your My Disney Experience account and Disney PhotoPass account.

 Essential Features of an Omnichannel Marketing Strategy